SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	### **WORK IN PROGRESS**
 -->
 ### 0.6.1 (2024-12-13)
-- :heavy_plus_sign: Added: Linebreaks for states with numbers are also accepted
+- Added: Linebreaks for states with numbers are also accepted
-- :heavy_plus_sign: Added: Warning message during configuration, if element overrides can not be processed
+- Added: Warning message during configuration, if element overrides can not be processed
-- :heavy_plus_sign: Added: Some more Eslint checks for saver code
+- Added: Some more Eslint checks for saver code
-- :heavy_plus_sign: Added: Overrides for elements support now more complex code - even inside a function block and with variables
+- Added: Overrides for elements support now more complex code - even inside a function block and with variables
-- :white_check_mark: FIX: New installed instance could crash, if the datsource is fetched for the first time
+- FIX: New installed instance could crash, if the datsource is fetched for the first time
-- :white_check_mark: FIX: Handler for malformatted overrides added, to prevent a crash of the adapter
+- FIX: Handler for malformatted overrides added, to prevent a crash of the adapter
-- :white_check_mark: FIX: If width or height of elements are empty or smaller than zero, this setting could not be reverted
+- FIX: If width or height of elements are empty or smaller than zero, this setting could not be reverted

 ### 0.6.0 (2024-12-10)
 - FIX: Requested override value was not updated inside configuration, if state still has the same value